KodingNextSamarinda/Python-First/README.md

 # Python-First
-Repo for Individual Project from Koding Next Students
+Repo for Individual Project from Koding Next Samarinda Students